 - Who do you talk to about a problem?
 Would you feel comfortable talking to me?

-Parents may wrestle with whether to permit their children on the same social media sites that their friends use.
+Parents may wrestle with whether to permit their children on the same social media sites as their friends.

 “Kids are using social media as a way to define their identity,” says Kimberly Sanders, a Palm Beach County parent of three and director of youth ministry at her church.
 “As parents and youth leaders, we need to help them set healthy boundaries and see their significance regardless of images, stories and comparisons on Instagram, Snapchat, etc.”

 It’s important to review your children’s friend lists to see who has access to their profiles and if your children know all the friends in person, according to NetSmartz.
 Check the friends’ profiles for revealing photos or information about your child.
 Set your children’s profiles to private, but be aware that complete privacy is not guaranteed.
 Remove any inappropriate content and photos, delete too-personal information and report any inappropriate behavior to site administrators.
 Report criminal — or inappropriate — behavior to law enforcement agencies through tools such as the National Center for Missing & Exploited Children’s CyberTipline.

 If you discover your children’s friends are sexting, ask your children if they have ever received a sexual message or naked picture on their cell phones, according to NetSmartz.
 Ask if they have felt pressured or bullied to send – or receive – a nude or sexual picture.
 Talk about the possible social, academic and legal consequences of sexting.
 Encourage them to be neither a bystander nor an instigator and to learn about their school’s policy on cyberbullying and sexting.
 Remind them to talk to you first if they receive a nude picture and to never forward it.

-• Nancy McBride, former executive director, Florida Outreach, National Center for Missing & Exploited Children, Florida Regional Office
+• Nancy McBride, former executive director of Outreach for Florida regional office, National Center for Missing & Exploited Children